 The Georgian side shall confirm the project's preliminary design documents including the subject of construction, construction scale and major functions.

-The Chinese side shall select general contractor through public bidding in accordance with the deepened design documents confirmed by the Georgian side.

-6.2 The Chinese side shall prepare deepening design (detailed construction design) according to the preliminary design confirmed by the Georgian side.
+6.2 The Chinese side shall prepare deepened design (detailed construction design) according to the preliminary design confirmed by the Georgian side.
 The detailed construction drawings shall not be submitted to the Georgian side for confirmation.
-The detailed construction design is a refinement of the deepening design and is subject to reasonable partial adjustment.
+The detailed construction design is a refinement of the preliminary design and is subject to reasonable partial adjustment.
 In case of a principle adjustment, the Chinese project management company shall inform the Georgian side in advance.

-Based on the deepening design (detailed construction drawing), the Chinse side shall select the most appropriate General contractor through open bidding.
+Based on the deepened design (detailed construction drawing), the Chinse side shall select the most appropriate General contractor through open bidding.

 6.3 Design work progress plan